thekunalsaini/Stellar_Project/README.md

 # Roadmap:

-Community Building: We're actively seeking users on supported networks!
+1. Community Building: We're actively seeking users on supported networks!
-Digital Passports: Premium users will receive NFTs as secure digital identities.
+2. Digital Passports: Premium users will receive NFTs as secure digital identities.
-Expanded Integrations: More social media and wallet support is on the way.
+3. Expanded Integrations: More social media and wallet support is on the way.
-Open Source: Stay tuned for open-source tooling and contribution opportunities.
+4. Open Source: Stay tuned for open-source tooling and contribution opportunities.
-Full Release: Premium profiles, organization/event features, and more coming soon!
+5. Full Release: Premium profiles, organization/event features, and more coming soon!
-Enhanced User Experience: Continuously improving illustrations, UX features, and marketing strategies.
+6. Enhanced User Experience: Continuously improving illustrations, UX features, and marketing strategies.
-Web3 Engagement: Participating in web3 events and programs to grow the platform.
+7. Web3 Engagement: Participating in web3 events and programs to grow the platform.
-Local Development:

 # Clone the repository.
 Run npm install to install dependencies.